alwaysdata/documentation/src/content/en/docs/domains/troubleshooting.md

 ### "Max waiting duration for owner responses (15 days) reached"

 A change of owner needs to be accepted by both the former and the new owner within 15 days.
-Check the e-mail addresses of both contacts.
+Check the email addresses of both contacts.

 ## Domain suspended by ICANN